EvanMateo7/AngularApp/README.md

 # Image Posting
-This is a sample project where you can post images and have them reviewed by others.
+This is a sample project where users can post images and have them reviewed by others.
 Admins can manage existing users.

 Technologies used: